• Health & Wellness

-Mayo Clinic Q and A: Menopause and weight gain
+Mayo Clinic Q and A: Gaining weight during menopause

-ANSWER: Your healthy lifestyle is certainly a good start to warding off midlife weight gain, which is often an issue as women move into menopause — even for those who eat well and exercise regularly.
-Over the next several years, you may find that to stay at your current weight, you’ll need to increase your activity level and ensure you stick to healthy eating habits.
+ANSWER: You are certainly well on your way to a warding off midlife weight gain with your healthy lifestyle.
+Weight gain is often an issue as women move into menopause, even for those who eat well and exercise regularly.
+Over the next several years, you may find it more difficult to stay at your current weight, and that you'll need to increase your activity level and be more diligent about your eating habits.

 A woman is considered to be in menopause when she's gone a year without a period.
 Menopause usually happens in the late 40s or early 50s.
 The final years leading up to menopause are called perimenopause.
 They are characterized by menstrual irregularities.
 During perimenopause, many women start experiencing a variety of symptoms that come with menopause, including weight gain.